Agentscreator/mirro-social/MESSAGING_FEATURES.md

-# TikTok-Style Video Upload with Group Invites
+# TikTok-Style Video Upload with Community Invites

 ## Overview
-The app now features a TikTok-style video upload system where users can create short-form video content and invite others to join activities, automatically creating group chats for accepted participants.
+The app now features a TikTok-style video upload system where users can create short-form video content and invite others to join communities, automatically creating community chats for all participants.

 ## Key Features